martinggww/fi_genai_frontier/README.md

 Our partners value our outside-the-box thinking, clear and honest communication, and reliability – even in the most dynamic and time-compressed projects.
 Among our clients – plenty of early-stage startups, as well as international tech behemoths like Netflix and Uber.
 We live and breathe tech – and we're darn good at it.

-To bring even more value to our partners, we create bespoke tools (like SaaS Boilerplate), allowing us to shorten time-to-market while avoiding technical debt.
+To bring even more value to our partners, we create bespoke tools (like Market Frontier), allowing us to shorten time-to-market while avoiding technical debt.

 ## License

-SaaS Boilerplate is licensed under the [MIT License](./LICENSE).
+Market Frontier is licensed under the [MIT License](./LICENSE).

-## Contributing to SaaS Boilerplate
+## Contributing to Market Frontier

-We welcome contributions from anyone interested in improving SaaS Boilerplate.
+We welcome contributions from anyone interested in improving Market Frontier.
 Please keep in mind that this project follows a [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a welcoming community for all.

 For more detailed information on how to contribute to this project, please refer to our [Contributing Guide](./CONTRIBUTING.md).

 If you have any questions about contributing, please join our [Discord server](https://discord.apptension.com) - we are happy to help you!

-Thank you for considering contributing to SaaS Boilerplate!
+Thank you for considering contributing to Market Frontier!

 ## Setup upstream

 `git remote add upstream https://github.com/apptension/saas-boilerplate.git` `git fetch upstream`